How to Fix Convection heating uneven on Thermador ME301YS (Wall Oven)

 Step 2

-With power still off, remove the four Phillips screws on the oven's back interior panel to access the convection fan assembly, which is the primary driver of even heat distribution.
-Manually spin the fan blade — resistance or grinding indicates a failing motor bearing that will cause inconsistent airflow and hot or cold spots; if the blade spins freely but the assembly is coated in grease buildup, degrease it thoroughly with an approved oven cleaner and retest before assuming the motor is bad.
-A dirty fan is a common and inexpensive fix that is easy to overlook.
+With the power still off, remove the four Phillips screws on the back interior panel of the oven to access the convection fan assembly.
+This is where the magic happens for even heat distribution.
+Manually spin the fan blade — if you encounter resistance or grinding, the motor bearing is likely failing, which can lead to inconsistent airflow and hot or cold spots.
+If the blade spins freely but is dirty, clean it thoroughly with an approved oven cleaner and retest before assuming the motor is the problem.
+A dirty fan is often an easy and overlooked fix.

 Step 3

-The convection heating element is the loop-shaped coil that encircles the fan, and a failed or partially failed element is a frequent cause of uneven heat because one section of the coil stops contributing heat while the rest continues.
-Set your multimeter to Rx1 and probe both terminals of the element — an open reading (no continuity) means the element must be replaced, and a partial failure may show continuity but still produce uneven output during operation.
-Pro tip: even a hairline crack in the coil can pass a continuity test at room temperature but fail under thermal stress, so visually inspect the element closely for any breaks or blistering.
+Next up is the convection heating element, which is the loop-shaped coil surrounding the fan.
+A failed or partially failed element can lead to uneven heating since one section may stop contributing heat while others continue.
+Set your multimeter to Rx1 and probe both terminals of the element — an open reading means the element needs replacing.
+Even a partial failure can still show continuity but lead to uneven output during operation.
+Be sure to visually inspect the element for cracks or blistering, as even a small defect can create issues.

 Step 4

-The temperature sensor tells the oven's control board what the actual cavity temperature is, and an out-of-spec sensor causes the board to over- or under-fire the elements, producing uneven or inaccurate heat.
-Set the oven to 350°F, allow it to stabilize, then measure the sensor's resistance — the correct reading should be approximately 1,183 ohms at that target temperature; any significant deviation means the sensor is misreporting and should be replaced.
-This is a low-cost part and a quick swap, so if your reading is off, replace the sensor before assuming the control board is at fault.
+The temperature sensor is crucial for accurate readings; if it’s out of spec, it can cause the control board to fire the elements incorrectly.
+Set the oven to 350°F and let it stabilize, then measure the sensor’s resistance.
+You should see around 1,183 ohms at this temperature; any significant deviation indicates the sensor should be replaced.
+This part is low-cost and quick to swap out, so if your reading is off, it’s wise to replace the sensor before suspecting the control board.

 Step 5

-After completing any repairs, run a full verification cycle by setting the oven to 350°F and letting it bake for 30 minutes with multiple calibrated oven thermometers placed at different rack positions simultaneously.
-A properly functioning convection system on this model should hold temperature variation to within 25°F across the entire cavity — readings outside that range indicate a remaining issue such as a door seal leak, a still-failing element section, or a calibration offset in the control board.
-Document your thermometer readings so you have a clear baseline if the problem recurs.
+Once all repairs are complete, run a verification cycle by setting the oven to 350°F. Let it bake for 30 minutes with multiple calibrated oven thermometers placed at different rack positions.
+A well-functioning convection system should hold temperature variation to within 25°F across the cavity.
+If you see readings outside that range, there may still be issues such as a door seal leak or a remaining defective element.
+Take note of your thermometer readings to have a clear baseline for any future problems.

 Where to Buy Replacement Parts